Why some findings are dropped before they reach your PR

-ADO Pilot reviews in two passes — a high-recall first sweep, then a critical re-check that rescinds 30 to 50 percent of Pass 1 findings by design.
+ADO Pilot reviews in two passes — a high-recall sweep, then a critical re-check that drops 30–50% of candidate findings before they reach your PR, by design.

 Last updated

 ADO Pilot reviews each pull request in two passes.
 The first pass casts a wide net to catch every issue it can.
-The second pass re-reads each finding in context and discards the ones that do not hold up.
-Roughly 30 to 50 percent of Pass 1 findings are rescinded before they ever reach your PR — and that rescission rate is the design, not a defect.
+The second pass re-reads each candidate finding in context and discards the ones that do not hold up.
+Roughly 30 to 50 percent of candidate findings are dropped before they ever reach your PR — and that rate is the design, not a defect.

-Pass 1 is tuned for recall.
-Its job is to surface anything that might be a problem so Pass 2 has a complete candidate set to work with.
+The first pass is tuned for recall.
+Its job is to surface anything that might be a problem so the second pass has a complete candidate set to work with.

-• The reviewer reads the entire diff plus enrichment context (Semgrep findings, tree-sitter syntax summaries, linked file context).
+• The reviewer reads the entire diff plus enrichment context — static-analysis findings and code-structure summaries computed from your code.

 • It produces an internal list of candidate findings, each with a location, a guessed severity, a category, and an evidence chain that explains the reasoning.

-• Pass 1 deliberately tolerates false positives.
+• The first pass deliberately tolerates false positives.
 A candidate finding only needs to clear the bar of "this could plausibly be wrong" — not "this is definitely wrong."

 • None of these candidates are posted to your PR yet.
-They live only inside the review pipeline.
+They exist only inside the review while it runs.

-While Pass 1 is running, the tracking comment on your PR shows the in-progress placeholder — analyzing N files, expected completion in roughly M minutes — with no finding bullets.
+While the first pass is running, the tracking comment on your PR shows the in-progress placeholder — Analyzing N files (+X / −Y lines) — with no finding bullets.
 That blank state is intentional.
-Posting Pass 1 findings directly would mean roughly one in three would later be retracted, which is exactly the noise the two-pass design is built to avoid.
+Posting first-pass findings directly would mean roughly one in three would later be retracted, which is exactly the noise the two-pass design is built to avoid.

-Pass 2 takes the Pass 1 candidate set and re-evaluates each one with the full picture in view.
+The second pass takes the first-pass candidate set and re-evaluates each one with the full picture in view.

 • It rescinds false positives and findings that are technically true but too trivial to mention. ("This isn't actually a bug because the caller already validates the input.")